 I like to think that Dr. Trani and Mr. Watkins sat down in front of a Ouija board and asked it to tell them what the US Federal Government really wants, and after a long session of sputtering, it spelled out to them, “the US Federal Government, an entity with thoughts and feelings which is hamstrung by one-size-fits-all regulations, whatever that means, desires passenger rail service to serve both Staples Mill Road and Main Street Station.”

 The current study started with 15 possible station locations for Richmond but quickly narrowed the study to four locations: Main Street, Broad Street, the Boulevard, and Staples Mill.
 There are seven possible alternatives, with four being full-service single station options at each of the above locations and three being split service between Main Street and Staples Mill

 This is correct!
 You can check out the seven service alternatives for Richmond yourself.

 There should be only one station in the Richmond area.
 This would be similar to the other major cities from Washington to Boston and would improve the times of the trip from Richmond to Washington.

+Not true.
 Fact Check: Boston has approximately one million stations (Route 128, Back Bay, South Station, and North Station), and it’s a pain in the ass.
 You literally can’t take a train from Maine to New York because of this.
 But sure, I’m with you on the principle.
-One station is definitely best.
+One station is definitely best for us.
 One station makes it easier, simpler, and more cost-effective to connect intercity passenger rail with frequent public transit and other local transportation services.